aagbotemi/multiplication-table/README.md

 # multiplication-table
-This is a vanilla JS app that generates multiplication table
+This is a vanilla JS app that generates multiplication table.
+The app has two input fields that takes the number and the range, it also has a 'GENERATE' button for the multiplication.